setms/book/docs/synthesis/design.md

 _TODO_: Describe the algorithm

+### Components

 A **module** is a compiled and packaged subdomain, like a jar file.
 A **component** is an executable and deployable collection of modules, like a war file or executable fat jar
 @@Richardson2023.
-In the next section, we'll look at combining modules into components.

-### Components

-_TODO_: Attractive and repulsive forces between modules determine the components they should go into.
+Modules follow from the domains, which follow from the requirements.
+This is the easy part, since it depends on the technical system alone.
+Components, however, need developing and operating, which brings in the social part of the sociotechnical system.
+As a result, the "algorithm" for determining component boundaries isn't as straightforward.

+_TODO_: Residuality approach to create an architecture exhibiting criticality.
+_TODO_: Compare to attractive/repulsive forces between modules.
+Or is this the first step where we find the "naive architecture?"